UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## Always start an experiment with a _html-button-response_ interaction part
 Browsers will often disallow auto-playing sound/video if there is no user activity related to a _mouse click_.
 It would be a shame to start of the experiment with errors of this type.
 An _instruction_ (plugin) with a mouse button response (or a multi-page instuction) will also fix this potential error.

-# Pseudo-random vs true random: theoretical and practical considerations
+# Pseudo-random vs true random
-There can be many reasons to go for a design that implements restrictions on 'true' randomisation of trials.
-For instance, a reasearcher may not want more than two consecutive items of 'condition A' in their trial presentation flow, because participants are thought to discover the underlying structure of items that make up condition a (say, passive sentences with a more difficult structure vs fillers with a less complex structure) after this many of the same condition.
-Or they might get frustrated, bored, wahtnot.
-So, a solution would be to _restrain_ the randomization with the extra rule that no more than 2 items of 'condition A' are allowed.

-Wether or not they are valid and wether to use restrictions is _essentially_ up to the researcher.
-However, think well about the problem you want to solve with adding restrictions.
-There is a delicate balance between the number of items per condition, the number of additional restrictions and the degrees of freedom left to shuffle test items.
-A list of 12 items with two additional contraints on presentation order may end up looking a lot like a fixed block.
-Since 'the web' can be used to get a lot more participants, it may make sense to think about different ways of solving potential problems due to succeeding trials of the same type.

-Regardless, you will find a rule which limits the presentation of more than two consecutive items 'pre-defined' in most current templates.
-And you will find a trial procedure using a custom function from the 'uil-utils' library.
-A default value for pseudorandomisation is configured in the templates as a constant in each ```globals.js``` file, with the string ```const MAX_SUCCEEDING_ITEMS_OF_TYPE = 2```.
+You can find a trial procedure using a custom function from the 'uil-utils' library.
+A default restriction for pseudorandomisation is configured in the templates as a constant in each ```globals.js``` file, with the string ```const MAX_SUCCEEDING_ITEMS_OF_TYPE = 2```.

 The big caveat for pseudorandomisation, especially with the current small amount of items in templates (only _two_ items in the practice items): the utility function _tries_ to shuffle your items given this 'max 2-succeeding items restriction' for X (say, 10) times when your index.html initialises the experiment.
 If it (the function) fails to do so, --in this case, because you have too little items to make it happen-- your experiment will _not_ start (because of this underlying error, not visible in the browser).
-It _COULD_ be that after refreshing the experiment's index.html page two or three times, the function _will_ succeed within those X (10) times of trying and the experiment could run, but by then, your participant could already be checking mail or looking for cute cat videos, thinking your experiment is not working

-In the lexical decision templates, you will (as of this moment, may change to the other way around, _todo_ _dev_) find the sections in the timeline part (block G, pretty down below the index.html file) where you can either 'real' randomisation or pseudorandomisation given the criterion configured in ```globals.js```.
+In the lexical decision templates index.html file, find the sections in the timeline part (block G, pretty down below) where you can either use 'real' randomisation or pseudorandomisation given the criterion configured in ```globals.js```.
 Example taken from [vislexdec-vp](https://github.com/UiL-OTS-labs/jspsych-vislexdec-vp):

 ```